ExtensionEngine/tailor/README.md

 * **type** `String` - Defines the name of the relationship.
 The relationship will be published under this value.
 * **label** `String` - Display label.
 * **placeholder** `String` - Display label for select picker.
-* **multiple** `Boolean` - Defines if the relationship can have multiple members chosen.
+* **multiple** `Boolean` - Defines if the relationship can have multiple associations chosen.
 True by default.
 * **searchable** `Boolean` - Defines if the list of activities can be searched.
 True by default.
 * **allowEmpty** `Boolean` - Defines if the member list can be empty.
 True by default.
-* **allowCircularLinks** `Boolean` - Defines if member of a relationship instance can set the owner of that instance as a member of its own instane of that relationship.
+* **allowCircularLinks** `Boolean` - Defines if member of a relationship instance can set the owner of that instance as a member of its own instance of that relationship.
 Example, activity X sets activity Y as its prerequisite.
 If `allowCircualLinks` is set to true then activity Y can set activity X as its prerequisite.
 False by default.
 * **allowInsideLineage** `Boolean` - Defines if an ancestor or a descendant can be a member of the relationship.
 False by default.